cristo-rabani/meteor-universe-html-purifier/README.md

 As a default attribute href of tag 'a' has a restrictions for allowed urls

+- supported protocols: http, https, sftp, ftp, ftps, mailto
+- link to an element with a specified id within the page (like href="#top")
+- A relative URL from site root (like href="/default") but without chars: ":",  "\\",  ";",  "(",  ")"

 ## Default allowed attributes

 - all_elements: ['class', 'style', 'id']